o11a-audits/o11a-backend/README.md

 Although the complete source code of a file is not used, clients may want to display or allow copying the full source file in a separate view, at the user's request, for niche purposes.
 It should not be interactive.

+The formatter can format nodes as source text or as signatures.
+Source text is now the node would appear in the source file, but a signature is how a node should be represented in an isolated way, nested inside discussions or modals.
+For example, the source text of a function would contain the function's body, but the signature would not contain the body.
+Source text for variables will not include type information, but signatures will.
+Text is rendered the same either way.

 # Collaborator

 The collaborator allows users to comment on topics in the audit.
 The types of comments users can leave on topics depends on the type of topic.
 These comments can be collaborative discussions or structured properties of the topics.

-The types of topics and their suffixes are:
+The types of topics and their prefixes are:
- - Source code expressions and values (e)
- - Source code contracts, functions, blocks, and statements (s)
+ - Source code nodes (N)
- - Text Documentation, text comments, and text sections (t)
+ - Text Documentation, text comments, and text sections (N)
- - Attack vectors (a)
+ - Attack vectors (A)

  The topic id is a string identifier that uniquely identifies a topic within the audit.
 Each source code contract, function, block, statement, expression, variable, and literal value has an unique topic id.
 Each text document/comment and section has an unique topic id.
 It is sequential number for that topic type preceeded by the topic type prefix.
-For example, the first added Attack Vector will be `a1`, and the second `a2`.
+For example, the first added Attack Vector will be `A1`, and the second `A2`.

 ## Documentation